elastic/prodfiler-documentation/feature-reference.md

 ### CLI flags

-The format for flags can either be `-flag value` and `flag=value`.
+The format for flags can either be `-flag value` or `flag=value`.
 Remember to wrap `value` into single or double quotes if they contain spaces or special characters that might be interpreted by the shell.

 ### Configuration file